changeweb/Unifiedtransform/readme.md

 Community contribution can make this product better!!
 - We want testable softwares.
 So test cases are being written for this app too.
 You also can contribute by writing test case!
-- To run Feature Tests use `./vendor/bin/phpunit` and to run Browser Tests set `APP_URL` environment variable in your `.env` file.
+- To run Feature and Unit Tests use `./vendor/bin/phpunit` and to run Browser Tests set `APP_URL` environment variable in your `.env` file.
 This value should match the URL you use to access your application in a browser.
 Then run `php artisan dusk`.

 ## License